spdk/spdk/test/lvol/test_plan.md

 Call construct_lvol_store with correct base bdev name.
 Steps:
 - create a malloc bdev
-- construct_lvol_store on correct, exisitng malloc bdev
+- construct_lvol_store on correct, exisitng malloc bdev and cluster size is equal to malloc size in bytes
 - check correct uuid values in response get_lvol_stores command
+- destroy lvol store
 - delete malloc bdev

 Expected result:
-- call successfull, return code = 0, uuid printed to stdout
+- call successful, return code = 0, uuid printed to stdout
 - get_lvol_stores: backend used for construct_lvol_store has uuid
   field set with the same uuid as returned from RPC call
 - no other operation fails